 "We need to make sure that we're blocking right and we need to make sure that we need to have a consistent attitude because we have some tough teams in our region.
-We don't have a lot of depth." noted that some things are beyond the Hornets' "You can't control how The veteran coach many seniors that you have," Woods said.
+We don't have a lot of depth."
+The veteran coach noted that some things are beyond the Hornets' control.
+"You can't control how many seniors that you have," Woods said.
 "This year, we have them but we'll have to rely on hard work and consistency with our attitude."
-Seymour eager to erase memories of 'nightmare season' Gibson (senior, offensive strengths are at the skill obstacle --- at least Cont. from page 1 early. linebacker); Tanner Sise (senior, tailback/linebacker); Nick Sexton (senior, quarterback/cornerback); Braxton Dockery (junior, wide receiver/cornerback); Blaze Rooney (junior, wide receiver); J.J.
-Jerman (junior, kicker/punter); Luke Wade (senior, center/ defensive tackle) and Josh guard/defensive tackle).
-Top newcomers are: Larry Kennedy (senior, H-Back/ free safety); Keeton Summers (senior, wide receiver/cornerback); Casey Church (senior, fullback/ linebacker) and Jacob King (senior, wide receiver/line- Moore said his team backer).
+"I'm very competitive, no matter what the sport," he said.
+"I'm competitive when I play golf or if I'm playing water polo.
+"I'm competitive when I'm playing cards and I want my guys to compete on the field but I also want them to compete in everyday life.
+I want them to see who can get the better grade.
+I want them to compete to see who can get the highest score on the ACT and I want them to see who can do more community service."
+Away from the field, Phillips likes other sports and spending time with his wife Quineesha and his family.
+Seymour eager to erase memories of 'nightmare season' Cont. from page 1 linebacker); Tanner Sise (senior, tailback/linebacker); Nick Sexton (senior, quarterback/cornerback); Braxton Dockery (junior, wide receiver/cornerback); Blaze Rooney (junior, wide receiver); J.J.
+Jerman (junior, kicker/punter); Luke Wade (senior, center/ defensive tackle) and Josh Gibson (senior, offensive guard/defensive tackle).
+Top newcomers are: Larry Kennedy (senior, H-Back/ free safety); Keeton Summers (senior, wide receiver/cornerback); Casey Church (senior, fullback/ linebacker) and Jacob King (senior, wide receiver/linebacker).
+Moore said his team strengths are at the skill positions on both offense and defense.
+He also said that Jerman's presence in the kicking game is also a plus.
+"We have J.J. back and we're happy about that," Moore said.

-positions on both offense and defense.
-He also said that Jerman's presence in the kicking game is also a "We have J.J. back and we're happy about that," Moore said.
-The Eagles enter the season with a young squad and that will present an Even though his team is youthful, Moore is expecting Seymour to compete.
+The Eagles enter the season with a young squad and that will present an obstacle --- at least early.

+Even though his team is youthful, Moore is expecting Seymour to compete.
 "I expect us to be competitive in every game," he said.
 "I expect us to be in every game and have a chance to win it."

-(Up to \$1, when you buy a fountain drink, ICEE, Gourmet coffee or Delicious cappuccino) Scary good running backs lead Central Bobcats' hopes Cont. from page 1 it back to the playoffs, and once you get there, each week is a one-game season.
+(Up to \$1, when you buy a fountain drink, ICEE, Gourmet coffee or Delicious cappuccino) www.knoxfocus.com Scary good running backs lead Central Bobcats' hopes Cont. from page 1 it back to the playoffs, and once you get there, each week is a one-game season.
 "I'm really optimistic about our kids and what they can do this year."
 With three top-notch running backs at his disposal, are there enough footballs to go around?
 "Absolutely," answered Hassell, smiling.
 "We'll just cut one into thirds, and give them each a piece.
 "Having three backs like this is a luxury now, and we hope nothing happens."
 That certainly wasn't the case last season.